 This is the recipe for Otthelenghi style preserved lemons.
 It’s very important to use organic lemons for this recipe.
 Chemical treament is often applied to non organic lemons to make lemon peels more shiny.
 As we use the whole lemons in this recipe, it’s extra important to use organic lemons.
 Your ferment can only be as good as the ingredients its contains.

-- non-jodised salt.
-About 5 tbsp per lemon
+non-jodised salt.
+About 5 tbsp (1 tbsp per lemon whole lemon)

-1 red chili, 1 spring rosemary, other spices like 10 peppercorns, 2 springs of thyme or cinnamon, star anise….
+1 red chili, 1 sprig rosemary, other spices like 10 peppercorns, 2 sprigs of thyme or cinnamon, star anise….

 Cut 5 lemons cross-wise starting from the top till a depth of about 2/3 of the lenght of each of the lemons.
 5 lemons is an estimation.
 Use as much lemons as you can pack in 1 jar.